 Sjögren syndrome is an autoimmune disorder.
 This means that the body’s own immune

-There are 2 types of Sjögren syndrome:
+There are two types of Sjögren syndrome:

 Primary Sjögren.
-This is the term used when Sjögren syndrome appears by itself, without any other disease
+This is the term used when Sjögren syndrome appears by itself, without any other

-or illness.
+disease or illness.
 About 50% of cases are primary.

 Secondary Sjögren.
-This is when Sjögren syndrome occurs along with other autoimmune disorders, such as
+This is when Sjögren syndrome occurs along with other autoimmune disorders, such

-scleroderma, lupus, or rheumatoid arthritis.
+as scleroderma, lupus, or rheumatoid arthritis.